 Unfortunately, you can’t take an essential oil diffuser with you.
 A diffuser necklace is a great way to take your essential oils on the go.

 How to Make Clay Essential Oil Diffuser Necklace

 The supplies to make clay necklaces are pretty inexpensive.
 You’ll need clay (either air dry or oven bake see our suggestions below), hemp cord, and decorative stamps if you want them.
 We used the plastic top to a 1-gallon water bottle to cut our clay disks out.

 DIY clay essential oil necklaces are generally made with one of two different types of clay – either air dry clay or oven-bake clay.
 We tried both and there are pros and cons to each.
 You can choose the one that will work best for you.

 Essential Oil Necklace made with Air Dry Clay

 The quickest and easiest way to make a clay necklace is to use air-dry clay.
 The Air Dry clay was very sticky and wet and was somewhat difficult it was to work with.
 My daughter and I had a hard time getting the clay up off the placemats we were using to roll out the clay discs.

 The air-dry clay is also was very messy and stained everything red (most of it washed out but not all).
+Scroll down to see how a video on how we made the necklaces.
 Once you have the disks cut out and decorated, they just sit out for a few days to dry out.